thiago-santos-it/xavier-xml/README.md

 # Who is Xavier?

+> This is a new lib so please report all bugs and help us!

 Introducing Xavier: A Simplified XML Parsing Library **Inspired** by Serde.
 Why Xavier?
 Well... it starts with X, and it's the first name that came out of my mind, nothing else.

 Xavier is a lightweight and versatile XML parsing library designed to streamline the process of handling XML data with ease and efficiency.